Grave of the Fireflies: Themes and analysis

-Despite the public's emotional reaction, Takahata expressed that the purpose of the movie was not to be a tragedy or make people cry.
+Despite the public's emotional reaction, Takahata expressed that the purpose of the film was not to be a tragedy or make people cry.
 Moreover, he regretted depicting Seita as a boy from that era because he wanted him to come off as a contemporary boy who acted like he had time-traveled to the period.
-He didn't intend for it to be retrospective or nostalgic.
-He wanted the Japanese audience to be weary of Seita's behavior.
+He did not intend for it to be retrospective or nostalgic.
+He wanted the Japanese audience to recognize Seita's misguided attempts to withdraw from society and family.
+Furthermore, he says that his decision to show the audience that Seita and Setsuko have died at the beginning of the movie is to protect the audience from heartbreak, "If an audience knows at the beginning of the film that the two will eventually die, they are more prepared to watch the film in the first place.
+I try to lessen an audience's pain by revealing everything at the beginning."